License Plates & Placards in ColoradoPage Overview

 Thus, in 1989, the state introduced designer plates to assuage the colorless complaints, and from that date the alternative plate has evolved through a couple of incarnations into the current multi-hued landscape design.
 There is an annual $25 fee to own this plate.

-Today, the state boasts more than 100 varying license plate styles.
+Today, the state boasts a large variety of varying license plate styles.
 You can now support causes, represent your university, lineage, or Masonic group, or tout your service in the military.

-In order to receive the privilege of parking in handicap spaces you will need to fill out an application and provide a couple of forms basically verifying the disability.
+In order to receive the privilege of parking in handicap spaces you will need to fill out a Persons With Disabilities Parking Privileges Application (Form DR 2219) and provide a couple of forms basically verifying the disability.
 You will need to provide proper identification.
 Step-by-step coverage of this process is provided in the Drivers with Disabilities section.

 Handicap plates also come in a design specifically recognizing the service of disabled veterans.
 The forms and steps needed to obtain this plate are also discussed in the Drivers with Disabilities section.